-• Retighten the cap screws to 18 ft lb then measure and record the big end size of each connecting rod and each big end journal.
+Retighten the cap screws to 18 ft lb then measure and record the big end size of each connecting rod and each big end journal.
 Calculate the big end bearing clearance.
 If necessary, move the connecting rods from one journal to another until you get a uniform clearance in the range given in Table 11.
 Record the clearances on the build sheet.
 A typical crankshaft journal will measure around 45.00mm, requiring a typical big end bearing inner diameter of 45.04 - 45.06mm (see Table 10 for details).
-Again the clearance between bearing and journal is the critical thing and must be in the range given in Table
+Again the clearance between bearing and journal is the critical thing and must be in the range given in Table 11.
+If the clearance is too large then in some cases the bearing can be carefully sanded by rubbing the ends of the bearing shells on a sheet of 600 grit sandpaper laid on a flat surface - though bearing crush must be maintained.
+If the clearance is too small a different shell or rod may be tried which gives a better fit.

-This doc This document is controlled while it remains on the Jabiru server.
+٦ This document is controlled while it remains on the Jabiru server.
 Once this no longer applies the document becomes uncontrolled.
-ISSUE 19 20 21 22 23 Dated: May 2021 Issued By: DM Page: 106 of 205
+IS SUE 19 20 21 22 23 24 Dated: 30/08/2024 Issued By: DM Page: 106 of 205

-Engine Overhaul Manual Jabiru Aircraft Pty Ltd Starre L JEM0001-23 Jabiru 2200 & 3300 Aircraft Engines
+Engine Overhaul Manual Jabiru Aircraft Pty Ltd Starro L JEM0001-24 Jabiru 2200 & 3300 A Aircraft Engines